MoinMoin is a full-featured wiki engine (a wiki engine is software that enables you to run a wiki).

-Please note that using setup.py as shown above will overwrite all files at the destination.
+Please note that using setup.py like shown above will overwrite all files at the destination.
 So if you modified files there, your modifications will be lost.
-However it won't remove outdated files there so if you had used setup.py before for the same destination, maybe clean up at the destination before installing a new moin version.
+It won't remove outdated files there, though, so if you had used setup.py before for the same destination, maybe clean up at the destination before installing a new moin version.

-If you need to modify files, do not do so in their original location, but copy them to some safe place first and then edit them there.
+If you need to modify files, do not do that at their original place, but copy them to some safe place first and then edit them there.

 Python path setup

 Code: From here on we will use /moin/code to refer to the parent directory of the MoinMoin/ package directory.

 Config: You can place the wiki config files (they are just Python code) anywhere you like, no specific location is required.
 We will use /moin/config to refer to the directory that contains your wiki config files.

 To make MoinMoin and Python find the needed files, you need to make those locations known:

 Python needs to be able to find the MoinMoin code package - this is needed so that from MoinMoin import ... can work. ((!)
 This is not needed if you choose to do a system-wide installation.)

 - Python needs to be able to find the wiki configuration files - this is needed so that moin is able to import your wiki config files.